Senior executives at many lower middle market companies are sitting on a gold mine. Come along as we explore how they can capture that wealth.

-The first step in the process is to find a financial advisor, such as Waypoint Private Capital, who can guide you through the entire process and help your team analyze and value the company, negotiate the offer, and raise the capital necessary to complete the management buyout.
-Make sure the advisor is an investment banker, who is licensed with a broker dealer, so they can legally raise the money for the team.
+The first step in the process is to find an advisor, such as Waypoint Private Capital, who can guide you through the entire process and help your team analyze and value the company, negotiate the offer, and raise the capital necessary to complete the management buyout.
+Make sure the advisor is an investment banker who is licensed with a broker dealer so they can legally raise the money for the team.
 They should have experience with management buyouts, M&A transactions, and equity and debt capital sourcing.

 Once the debt level is determined, the equity needed to complete the acquisition becomes clear.
 It is simply the purchase price minus the debt.
 For example, if the purchase price is 5 times EBITDA, and the appropriate amount of debt is 3 times EBITDA, the equity need will be 2 times EBITDA.
 To use real numbers, if annual EBITDA for the company is $4.0 million, the purchase price would be $20.0 million, debt financing for the acquisition would be $12.0 million, and the equity needed would be $8.0 million.

-With the total equity need determined, the member(s) then need to decide how much you can personally invest and how much will need to be raised from outside investors.
-Equity investors do not require that the management team invest a significant amount of money into the company being acquired, but they usually want it to be significant to the team members.
+With the total equity need determined, management then needs to decide how much they can personally invest and how much they will need to raise from outside investors.
+Equity investors do not require that the management team invests a significant amount of money into the company being acquired, but they usually want it to be significant to the team.
 So, using the example above, if the management team could only invest $250,000, which is just over 3% of the equity needed, most private equity firms would find that an acceptable level if it represented a meaningful portion of the wealth of the management team.
-The investors simply want to know that management has enough skin in the game, that it will be painful if they lose it, thereby ensuring they will fight hard to make the company successful.
+The investors simply want to know that management has enough skin in the game that it will be painful if they lose it, thereby ensuring they will fight hard to make the company successful.

-Equity investors, especially private equity firms, want to give the management team incentives to profitably grow their company, so they will often grant equity incentives to management teams ranging from 12% to 20% of the equity in the company.
-To earn that equity, the management team will need to stay with the company for the duration of the investment (typically 3 to 5 years) and achieve some predetermined revenue or EBITDA growth goals.
+Equity investors, especially private equity firms, want to give management teams incentives to profitably grow their companies, so they will often grant equity incentives to management teams ranging from 12% to 20% of the equity in the company.
+To earn that equity, the management teams need to stay with their companies for the duration of the investment (typically 3 to 5 years) and achieve some predetermined revenue or EBITDA growth goals.

 The second factor leading to wealth creation is the use of leverage to finance the acquisition.
 If management and their investors use debt financing for a portion of the purchase price the required equity investment is reduced.
 That debt will often be structured with an amortization (payback) period of five years that requires the company to use a portion of its cash flow to repay the debt.
 After five years, the company will be debt free.
 Every dollar of debt reduction causes an increase of one dollar of equity value, so just through the repayment of debt, management will have created 3 times EBITDA in additional equity value.